kyma-project/api-gateway/docs/user/tutorials/01-10-mtls-authentication/configure-mtls-Gardener-certs.md

 8. Prepare the client's certificates.

     To illustrate the process, this procedure uses self-signed client certificates.
-In production, ...
+    >[!WARNING]
+    > For production deployments, use trusted certificate authorities to ensure proper security and automatic certificate management.

    1. Create the client's root CA.
     ```bash